 How To Become a Chiropractor

 The process of becoming a chiropractor starts with your undergraduate education and continues at a specialized medical school.
-Use this detailed career guide to begin planning your academic journey toward a rewarding career in chiropractic medicine.
-Although Grand Canyon University does not offer a chiropractic degree program, you can enroll in one of our other bachelor's programs to gain the foundational knowledge you'll need for chiropractic school later in your studies.
+Use this detailed career guide to begin planning your academic journey toward a career in chiropractic medicine and answer questions such as How long does it take to become a chiropractor? and What do you major in to become a chiropractor?
+Although Grand Canyon University (GCU) does not offer a chiropractic degree program, you can enroll in one of our other bachelor's programs to gain the foundational knowledge you'll need for chiropractic school later in your studies.

 It is common knowledge that chiropractors are qualified to treat back pain.
 Yet, this is an oversimplification of what they do.
 A chiropractic physician is a medical professional who specializes in the assessment, diagnosis, treatment and prevention of disorders, injuries and conditions that affect the neuromusculoskeletal system.
 This includes bones, muscles, tendons, ligaments and nerves all through the body – not just in the spine.
 In other words, a chiropractor can treat the tenosynovitis in your thumb just as well as the pain in your low back.